There are many things that constitute a yoga practice, and not all of them involve sweaty contortions.

 “Augh,” he moans as we hold plank position, our arms trembling, our monkey minds urging us to give up.
 “Auuuuuuuuuugh,” he groans.

 “Ugh.
 Ugh.
 Ugh,” he grunts during boat pose.

 We are in headstand when he starts to growl, and my mind starts to wail.
 “Ack!
 He’s three inches away and he’s growling!
 Sit down!
 Stop trying!
+Give up!
 It’s too hot!
 Why don’t you give up and concentrate on how agitated you are becoming?”

 I refuse to acknowledge my brain.